Updated: Jul 26

 Gain more adjustment AND a better pitch on your tarp by using a continuous ridgeline.

-In a recent article, I suggested that there are many advantages to switching to a continuous ridgeline when suspending a tarp over your hammock.
+In a recent hammock camping article, I suggested that there are many advantages to switching to a continuous ridgeline for hammock camping.
 A continuous ridgeline is a rope that you tie between your hammock support trees.
 You tie this ridgeline rope FIRST, then attach the tarp to the tight ridgeline.

 Here are the ADVANTAGES of a continuous tarp ridgeline: